-The Arts Queensland Poet in Residence program develops Queensland’s poetry and writing culture by providing a residency for a high-profile poet or spoken word artist to engage directly with Queensland poets and the poetry/spoken word community.
+The Arts Queensland Poet-in-Residence Program develops Queensland’s poetry and writing culture by providing a residency for a high-profile poet or spoken word artist to engage directly with Queensland poets and the poetry/spoken word community.

 The poet-in-residence program is designed in consultation with QPF and our community, working to increase an appreciation of poetry through partnerships and performances with Queensland’s flagship and community festivals and events, and working with local poets and arts organisations.

 Each year QPF invites one international poet and one Indigenous Australian poet to the prestigious positions of international and Indigenous poets in residence respectively.
-Recent international poets in residence include Courtney Sina-Meredith, Joy Harjo, Jeet Thayil and Kate Durbin.
+Recent international poets in residence include Yona Harvey, Courtney Sina-Meredith, Joy Harjo, Jeet Thayil and Kate Durbin.

-The Poet in Residence program works to develop the profile of poetry, showcase new work, and inspire innovation in the art form.
+The Poet-in-Residence Program works to develop the profile of poetry, showcase new work and inspire innovation in the art form.

 The Arts Queensland Poet-in-Residence Program is a project of Arts Queensland, administrated by Queensland Poetry Festival.